opencog/learn/learn-lang-diary/Reading-List.md

      the complexity, as compared to an equivalent NN in which all inputs and outputs were concatenated into a giant matrix.

-     LSTM's trim down the weight matrix more produntly: they propagate two signals: the base signal of an RNN, plus a pass-through channel that can propagate (or not) older, more distant data.
+     LSTM's trim down the weight matrix more profoundly: they propagate two signals: the base signal of an RNN, plus a pass-through channel that can propagate (or not) older, more distant data.
 The pass-through channel can furthermore be modulated by the current